ppy/osu-wiki/wiki/Ranking_criteria/Metadata/en.md

 - **If there are similar markers in a song's title, replace them with the relevant marker from the list below.**
 - **If there are no markers, you can only add them when there are multiple versions of a song to indicate the correct version.**
 - `(Short Ver.)`
   - Usually used to signal that a longer version actually exists.
-Use this when there is an existing length marker such as `-Short Ver-`, `Short Ver.`, `~Short Version~` and `Movie` or `Game Ver.` do not apply.
+Use this when there is an existing length marker such as `-Short Ver-`, `Short Ver.`, `~Short Version~`.
+This does not apply to `Movie` or `Game Ver.` markers.
 - `(Game Ver.)`
   - Use this marker when there is an existing marker such as `~Game Size~`, `(Game Size)`, `game OP edit`, `OP Version` for tracks used in games.
 - `(Movie Ver.)`